-WebMD says more than half of men and women over the age of 65 complain of at least one sleep problem.
-Many aging people experience insomnia and other sleep disorders on a regular basis.
+WebMD says more than half of men and women over 65 complain of at least one sleep problem.
+Many older people experience insomnia and other sleep disorders regularly.

 Our sleep patterns tend to change as we age.
-Most people find that aging causes them to have a harder time falling asleep.
-They awaken more often during the night and earlier in the morning.
-Some people are more prone to falls which can cause Long Term Care issues with older people.
+Most people say it became more challenging getting to sleep as they got older.
+They wake up more often during the night and get up earlier in the morning.
+Some people are more prone to falls which can cause long-term health care issues, ER visits, and even death in older people.

-Total sleep time stays the same or is slightly decreased (6.5 to 7 hours per night).
-It may be harder to fall asleep and you may spend more total time in bed.
-The transition between sleep and waking up is often abrupt, which makes older people feel like they are a lighter sleeper than when they were younger.
+Total sleep time stays the same or slightly decreases (6.5 to 7 hours per night).
+It may be harder to fall asleep, and you may spend more total time in bed.
+The transition between sleep and waking up is often abrupt, making older people feel like they are a lighter sleeper compared to when they were younger.